 Due to its higher quality, urethane car paint is more expensive than enamel paint.
 Urethane is often considered a good alternative to lacquer, but make sure that you are 100% sold on urethane since lacquer can’t be painted over urethane paint.

 If you’re wanting to paint the car yourself, urethane is not recommended since it’s tricky to handle.
-Also be aware that a certain category of urethane paints – aliphatic polyurethane – is illegal in some states.
+You’d probably be better off hiring professional Car painters Auckland (or elsewhere), who know how to handle materials like urethane.
+Also, be aware that a certain category of urethane paints – aliphatic polyurethane – is illegal in some states.

 Acrylic enamel paint lasts a long time since it creates a strong, hard shell over the whole of the car.
 There are two kinds of enamel paints: single-stage and two-stage.
 Essentially, single-stage enamel paints have the basecoat and clearcoat mixed together so that you only have to apply a single layer of paint; two-stage enamel requires the basecoat and clear coat to be applied separately.